Saturday Nine: Your Bestest Day

 1. What one day of your life do you think was your best day?

 At my age, it is impossible to narrow down one specific day and deem it the “best” of all my days.
-There are many highlights, including the days my boys were born, the days I graduated, the day I was sworn into membership in the California State Bar, the day I argued before the California Supreme Court and the morning nearly three months later when I learned that I had won a 6–0 decision in my clients’ favor.
-The two days upon which I married BigBob were pretty awesome, and we’ve enjoyed some spectacular times over the course of the past 24 years.
+There are many highlights, including the days my boys were born, the days I graduated, the day I was sworn into membership in the California State Bar, the day I argued before the California Supreme Court, and the morning nearly three months later when I learned that I had won a 6-0 decision in my clients’ favor.
 I also remember fondly the moments when I was introduced to folks who would later become my good friends.

 2. What one day of your life do you think was your worst day?